 Family law specialist David Bulitt has been praised as the lawyer who “epitomizes stability and old fashioned common sense” by Bethesda Magazine and routinely makes every top Washington DC Metro lawyer list.
 His clients say that he is “the best non-shaving, motorcycle-riding, bourbon-drinking, non-lawyer, lawyer” they know.
 His practice focuses on all areas of family law, including cases that involve complex financial and property matters and property distribution, divorce, and child custody disputes.
 An aspiring fiction writer, Bulitt spends his spare time working on his novels.
 His first book, CARD GAME, was published in 2015 and his novel BECAUSE I HAD TO in 2017.
+His most recent book, THE FIVE CORE CONVERSATIONS FOR COUPLES, was co-authored with his wife of 35 years, a family therapist in private practice and in house therapist for The Discovery Channel.
+The book, released on Valentines Day, 2020 has received multiple literary awards and reached best seller status on Amazon.

 David Bulitt focuses his practice on complex family law cases, zealously and thoughtfully representing clients through difficult times, including divorces, custody disputes and other contentious domestic conflicts.
 Clients regard David as an thoughtful strategist and skilled negotiator at the mediation table and as well as a staunch advocate in the courtroom.
 Although he has been involved in cases throughout the State of Maryland and in other jurisdictions as well, David most frequently litigates cases in the DC metropolitan area, including courtrooms in Montgomery, Howard, Frederick, Anne Arundel and Howard counties, as well as the District of Columbia.
 His clients most frequently are women, ages 40 to 70, with a complicated mix of assets, marital and non-marital.
 “My goal is to help clients reach favorable divorce settlements that protect their rights, their assets and their children,” as David put it.
 “There are some cases that need to be tried for one reason or another and I am fully prepared to advocate for my client in the courtroom if that is what the case calls for.”